MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

     Enable-VMMigration
     ```

 1. Use the [Set-VMHost](/powershell/module/hyper-v/set-vmhost) cmdlet to configure the local Hyper-V host.
-The following command will configure the virtual machine to allow 10 simultaneous live migrations and storage migrations.
-Change these values to the number of simultaneous live and storage migrations your setup will allow.
+The following command configures the virtual machine to allow 10 simultaneous live migrations and storage migrations.
+Change these values to the number of simultaneous live and storage migrations your setup allows.
+You might need to test different configurations to help you decide.
     ```powershell
     Set-VMHost -MaximumVirtualMachineMigrations 10 -MaximumStorageMigrations 10
     ```